Carlos "Patato" Valdes: Style and craft

 For over 60 years Carlos "Patato" Valdés demonstrated how a musician could combine technical skill with superb showmanship.
 His conga playing demonstrated the fusion of melody and rhythm.
 It also reflected his keen understanding of rhythm as a biological constant that is rooted, quite literally, in the human heartbeat.
 During his performances, Patato even mastered the art of playing his congas while dancing on top of them, to the delight of the audience.

 Valdés dazzled audiences well into his seventies with his rumba moves.
 He is also the man who gave Brigitte Bardot a mambo lesson in the film And God Created Woman.
 Valdés also expressed his understanding of melody through bass and tres.

-During the late 1940s he helped develop the first tunable congas, as earlier models were tuned by the unwieldy method of heating them with a sterno can.
+Together with Armando Peraza, Valdés would sometimes play a multi-conga and drum setup dubbed the "bongófono" at the Zombie Club in Havana.
+During the late 1940s, he helped develop the first tunable congas, as earlier models were tuned by the unwieldy method of heating them with a sterno can.
 His interest in design, as well as his friendship with LP Founder Martin Cohen, led to the development of the LP Patato Model Congas, one of the top-selling conga drums of all time.

 Personal life

-Valdés was the father of Carlos Hernández, better known as Chick Hernández, a sports anchor/reporter for Comcast SportsNet/NBC sports.
+Valdés was the father of Carlos Hernández, better known as Chick Hernández, a sports anchor/reporter for WUSA9/CBS Sports.